zhangzhang2024/zhangzhang2024/README.md

 - Spatial Reasoning

 - Reinforcement Fine-Tuning

-- End-to-End World Models
+- Vision-Language-Action-World Models

 📫 If you are interested in academic collaboration, feel free to reach me via zhangzhang00@bit.edu.cn — I’d love to connect 🤗!